shashanks1/cockpit-docs/guide/basics/concepts.md

 - Custom sortable entries (`boolean`) - when enabled, items can be sorted within Cockpit's UI and a hierarchy can be build (i.e. one item can become the parent of another)
-- Show in system menu (`boolean`) - when enabled, this colelction will be show in the system menu which can be opend by clicking on the [`app.name`](/guide/basics/configuration.md#app-name-string) of your Cockpit installation which is placed in the upper left corner of the navbar
+- Show in system menu (`boolean`) - when enabled, this collection will be show in the system menu which can be opend by clicking on the [`app.name`](/guide/basics/configuration.md#app-name-string) of your Cockpit installation which is placed in the upper left corner of the navbar